marnixt/PowerClimate/README.md

 | HP5 Behavior | Same logic as HP2 when a fifth pump is configured |
 | Total Power | Aggregated power from all configured pumps |

+Derivatives use the slope between the oldest and newest sample within the window (room: 15 minutes, water: 10 minutes), matching Home Assistant's Derivative helper behavior.

 Behavior sensors label each pump as `<first word> (hpX)` to match the Thermal Summary format.

 ## Heat Pump Tips